ahmadstiff/caer/caer-sc/README.md

 ---

 ## 🎯 Wrap-Up
 Excellent work!
-You have successfully deployed, tested, and verified the TraCrafter smart contracts using Foundry.
+You have successfully deployed, tested, and verified the Caér smart contracts using Foundry.
 If you run into any issues, double-check your environment variables or refer to the official Foundry [documentation](https://book.getfoundry.sh/) for further guidance.🚀